hackclub/hackclub/workshops/twilio/README.md

 > ![](img/auto_run_js.gif)

 When you click the button that says "Emergency Excuse", it will call your phone and say "Hello!
 Are you ready for MHacks?"
-(Ths feature might come in handy when you are on an awkward date and you need your phone to ring...)
+(This feature might come in handy when you are on an awkward date and you need your phone to ring...)

 Go ahead and click the "Emergency Excuse" button: